otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/07-location-and-map.md

-# 07: Location, Map and Localisation
+# 07: Location and Map

 ## Getting Started